 The main goal of the placement process for students is to gather information about current academic skills.
 This process will not prohibit students from entering college, but determine math and English competency levels.
 Many courses require specific math and/or English competencies to enroll.
-Math and English are disciplines that require thinking and reasoning Page | 14 skills.
+Math and English are disciplines that require thinking and reasoning skills.
 Enrolling in appropriate courses is essential for academic success.

-The JALC placement test is available at the main campus and extension centers.
+The JALC placement test is available at the main campus and remote options are available upon request.
 Once students have been accepted they may contact the Testing Office to schedule a Placement Test.
-Since results of this test may determine future course placement, it is important to prepare in order to maximize scores.
+Since the results of this test may determine future course placement, it is important to prepare to maximize scores.

-Some of the JALC Health Sciences programs may require additional testing prior to acceptance into restricted programs.
+Some of the JALC Health Sciences programs may require additional testing before acceptance into restricted programs.

-In addition to the Placement Test, ACT and SAT scores may be used for placement in math and English.
+In addition to the placement test, ACT and SAT scores may be used for placement in math and English.

-Following the placement process, it is recommended that students meet with an academic advisor to discuss the results, academic planning and course scheduling.
+Following the placement process, it is recommended that students meet with an academic advisor to discuss the results, academic planning, and course scheduling.

-Who is required to take the College Placement Test?
+Who is required to take the college placement test?

-- Students taking math or English courses for the first time. - Students wishing to enroll in classes which require specific English and/or math competency levels.
+- Students taking math or English courses for the first time. - Students wishing to enroll in classes that require specific English and/or math competency levels.